Information for students

 Research internships

-You will work on a defined fundamental research question in close collaboration with PhD students, postdocs and technicians and will learn to use a variety of experimental techniques (ranging from DNA cloning to quantitative RT-PCR, cell culture, advanced microscopy and histological analyses).
-You will also join in our work and literature discussions, thereby actively contributing to ongoing research in the lab.
+You will work on a defined fundamental research question in close collaboration with your daily supervisor and will learn to use a variety of experimental techniques (ranging from DNA cloning to quantitative RT-PCR, cell culture, advanced microscopy and histological analyses).

 In short, you will learn how to plan, execute and interpret your own experiments, but also find out what it is like to work on exciting fundamental research questions as part of a team (spoiler alert: this mainly means that you need to become comfortable not knowing things, become adept in troubleshooting, and realize that there is no such thing as a final right answer).